Batumi Boom Town

 1. CCTV

-Firstly, the whole city is full of closed-circuit television (CCTV) cameras, both in public on every street corner and in private areas.
-And, before you ask, yes, the cameras are working and yes, they are also being monitored.
-(We conducted some tests!)
+Firstly, the whole city is full of CCTV, both in public on every street corner and in private areas there was a camera mounted on a pole or to the wall.
+And, before you ask, yes, the cameras were working and yes, they are also being monitored.
+(We made some tests!)

 2. The city has its own Central Park

-It is called Parki 6 Maisi and beside some trees and a neatly trimmed gras areas it contains a 5.5 ha-large lake, the Nurigeli lake, which supposedly is of natural origin.
+It is called Parki 6 Maisi.
+Alongside tree-lined paths and neatly trimmed lawns, it features the 5.5-hectare Nurigeli Lake, said to be of natural origin.

 3. Neon City

-Thirdly, high-rise buildings and neon signs have a longstanding tradition in Batumi - one that predates its recent redevelopment.
+Thirdly, high-rise buildings and neon signs have a longstanding tradition in Batumi - one that predates its current construction boom..

 4. Digital Government